emberjs/rfcs/text/0281-es5-getters.md

 * Hold off until we also remove `set`
 * Hold off until we transition to something like [Glimmer's `@tracked`](https://glimmerjs.com/guides/tracked-properties)

-In my opinion, these alternatives does not make a lot of sense, as neither of these hypothetical systems appear to require (or would benefit from) having a user-land getter system.
+In my opinion, these alternatives do not make a lot of sense, as neither of these hypothetical systems appear to require (or would benefit from) having a user-land getter system.